Ethics: How do I complete the ethics questionnaire for a BOF or IOF application?

 - eugenic practices: activities intended to modify the genetic make-up of human beings.

 This section refers to any research involving human study participants, regardless of its nature or topic.
 It may encompass: (invasive or non-invasive) collection of biological samples, medical interventions, personal data gathering, interviews, observations, tracking, secondary use of information that has been collected for other purposes, officially collected information, information extracted from social media sites, etc. The paragraphs on ‘Personal data’ may also apply.
 Also see the intranet webpages on research using humans in a non-medical or medical context.

 What is requested?

 If you checked box 1.a, 1.b, 1.c or 1.d, please note that not every research involving human participants triggers the obligation to request an ethical approval.
 However, the journal in which you want to publish the results of your research might ask you to submit an ethical approval.
 For this reason, it might be advisable to request ethical approval anyway before the start of the project from the relevant ethics committee.
-You can find an overview of the ethics commissions at Ghent University on our website.

 If you checked box 1.e, 1.f or 2, you must submit your proposal to the Committee for Medical Ethics, as soon as your application has been approved for funding.
 The project can only start when the committee has formally given an ethical approval of the project.

 At any time, you must ensure respect for people and for human dignity and try to ensure a fair distribution of the benefits and burdens of research.
 You must protect the health, rights and interests of the research participants and ensure that your research methodologies do not result in discriminatory practices or unfair treatment.
 Moreover, you must obtain free and fully informed consent of the research participants.